If you are wondering how to market group fitness classes, you are on the right path toward success.

-There are many tactics you can employ to get people to sign up to an email service, you can offer free eBooks that only require an email address to access, ask for email addresses in exchange for the opportunity to win free classes or other prizes, have popups on your site that ask for signups in exchange for tips and tricks emails, offer discount classes in exchange for email addresses, etc.
+There are many tactics you can employ to get people to sign up for an email service, you can offer free eBooks that only require an email address to access, ask for email addresses in exchange for the opportunity to win free classes or other prizes, have popups on your site that ask for signups in exchange for tips and tricks emails, offer discount classes in exchange for email addresses, etc.

-There’s plenty of options to choose from, so see what works best for your customers and your site.
+There are plenty of options to choose from, so see what works best for your customers and your site.

 Make sure you are in the right time slot for your area